 I really love the one-day organised trips from Glasgow as for me this is the perfect way to visit a lot of places in a day with a tour guide.
 You might have already read about my Oban trip with Rabbie’s which I took a few years ago with my friends (here).
-The first trip my boyfriend and I took was the Oban and Western Highlands Castles and Glencoe tour with Discover Scotland.
+The first trip my boyfriend and I took was the Oban and Western Highlands Castles and Glencoe tour with Discover Scotland or a trip discovering Scottish Castles, eating the best seafood, visiting Glencoe and a haunted inn.
 They had a bit of a different itinerary to the Rabbie’s Tour, so I was excited to visit some new places as well.

 The starting point of the tour was George Square in Glasgow, similar to other organised tours which start from Glasgow.
 Our first stop was Loch Lomond.
 As it was a bit windy, we stopped only to snap a few pictures.
 Then we continued to the Rest and Be Thankful.
 If you have been on tours to Oban, you might know that Rest and Be Thankful is a favourite stop.
 You get a beautiful view of the valley and you can see the old valley road built by soldiers.
 “Rest and Be Thankful” are the words inscribed near the junction on the A83 and B828 roads placed by the soldiers who built the road.

 Our first main stop for coffee and breakfast was Inveraray, which is not far from Rest and Be Thankful.
-Here you have the option of visiting Inveraray Castle.
-However, the castle was closed for visitors that day, so the driver offered to drive us to Dunstaffnage Castle before going to Oban.
+Inveraray is a small town in Argyll on the shores of Loch Fyne.
+Here you have the option of visiting Inveraray Castle, the home of the Duke of Argyll.
+Some of you might recognize it from Downtown Abbey as it was the location for the Christmas 2012 episode.
+However, the castle was closed for visitors that day, so the driver offered to drive us to Dunstaffnage Castle before going to Oban for lunch.
+If you want to visit the castle gardens you should check on their official website for the best time to do so.
 With Inveraray castle closed, we had a bit of time to walk around the town.
 The previous time I only went to the castle to take some pictures.
-Now, we did that as well but before that, we stopped in the town and walked around.
-We managed to get breakfast on a bench on the lake shore, which was the perfect spot for eating breakfast.
+So this time I was happy to discover another interesting building to visit Inveraray Jail.
+It is a well preserved prison and court house from the 19th Century.
+There are definitely things to see and do in Inveraray if you want to stay there for a whole day.
+We went to grab coffees from the coffee shop in the Inveraray Woolen Mill and sat on a bench on the shores of Loch Fyne to have our breakfast.
+It is the perfect spot for eating breakfast.

 As the tours include visiting castles in the Western Highlands, we stopped at Kilchurn Castle on the way to Dunstaffnage Castle.
-The castle was built in the late 1400s and was owned by the Campbells.
-There is a path that leads to the ruins of the castle, but I guess going to the castle is not included in the tour.
-We only had time to take pictures from the road across the castle.
+Kilchurn castle situated on the north end of Loch Awe was built in the late 1400s and was owned by the Campbells.
+You can visit the castle free of charge.
+There is a path that leads to the ruins of the castle, but going to the castle was not included on our Discover Scotland tour.
+Interestingly, Kilchurch Castle is one of the most photographed castles in Scotland so we snapped some photos too.
+What do you think?

 Dunstaffnage Castle was our next stop.
 It is possible to visit the ruins of the castle for only £5 per person.
 The castle is one of the oldest stone castles in Scotland build before 1240.
-I climbed up to the battlements you get a beautiful view of the surroundings and the shores, as the castle is built on a rock above the Firth of Lorn.
+You can climb up to the battlements and enjoy the beautiful view of the surroundings and the shores, as Dunstaffnage castle is built on a rock above the Firth of Lorn.
+We had around 20 minutes to look around the castle grounds.

 It was almost lunchtime when we reached Oban.
 There we had an hour and a half for lunch and exploring the city.
-Oban is the seafood capital of Scotland, so we got seafood for lunch.
+Oban is the seafood capital of Scotland, so here you can find the best seafood.
 We had lunch at Eeusk.
-I had the most delicious fish cakes I have ever eaten, and my boyfriend tried the mussels, which were lovely as well.
+I had the most delicious fish cakes I have ever eaten, iand my boyfriend tried the mussels, which were lovely as well.
 I had had them on my last visit to Oban.
-We finished our lunch very quickly and we decided to go up to McCaig’s Tower.
+We finished our lunch very quickly as we wanted to go up to McCaig’s Tower.
 I was very excited to go there, as the previous time I was in Oban, I didn’t have the time to do that.
 If you have the chance to go there you will get a magnificent view of Oban and the islands of Mull, Kerrera and Lismore.

 Back on the bus, we drove to Castle Stalker, where this time I learned something new.
 Apparently, Castle Stalker was featured in a favourite British comedy show called Monty Python, in the film Monty Python and the Holy Grail.
 My boyfriend was surprised that I didn’t know that.
 So after the trip he showed me some videos from the series.